databendlabs/databend-docs/docs/sql-reference/13-sql-reference/30-table-engines/00-fuse.md

 ---
-title: Fuse Engine
+title: FUSE Engine
 ---
 import FunctionDescription from '@site/src/components/FunctionDescription';

 <FunctionDescription description="Introduced or updated: v1.2.223"/>

-Databend utilizes the Fuse engine as its default engine, offering a data management system with a user-friendly interface reminiscent of Git.
+Databend utilizes the FUSE Engine as its default engine, offering a data management system with a user-friendly interface reminiscent of Git.
 Users have the ability to effortlessly query data at any given moment and effortlessly restore data to any desired point in time.

 **Related topic**: [Find Peter Parker in Databend](https://www.databend.com/blog/time-travel)